Mesothelioma and Veterans

 If you’ve been diagnosed with mesothelioma, our site has extensive information on treatment.
 Contact us if you need help finding a doctor or medical center that can handle this form of cancer.

 The VHA has designated Comprehensive Cancer Centers throughout the country.
 These are large hospitals with experienced oncologists and nursing staffs.
 The VA also has established, at a community level, outpatient clinics that provide medical care for eligible veterans.
-Click here for a list of outpatient clinics by state.

 Support for veterans with mesothelioma